MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

      _Filling in the template parameters_

 1. For the DNSNAME and NEWSTORAGEACCOUNTNAME, you will have to pick a unique name for the internet, but you will get notified if the names are not unique as you move through the Parameters blade.
-What a lot of people find convenient is name the DNSNAME "myslurmlab" and name the NEWSTORAGEACCOUNTNAME "myslurmlabstorage".
+What a lot of people find convenient is name the DNSNAME and name the NEWSTORAGEACCOUNTNAME the DNS name with "storage" appended.
 Fill in these two values.

 1. With the ADMINUSERNAME and ADMINPASSWORD, pick appropriate values you will remember as you will need them in [Exercise5](#Exercise5).